Create and manage a Dynamic Navigation Experience (DNE) model

 Unless an exportOffset is specified, the exportPeriod uses the moment when the model was generated as a base.

-• intervalTime (integer, required) is the number of intervalUnit (i.e., DAY, WEEK, or MONTH) between each update of the model.
+• intervalTime (integer, required) is the number of intervalUnit (that is, DAY, WEEK, or MONTH) between each update of the model.
 Must be between 1 and 30 inclusively.

 • intervalUnit (string enum, required) is the duration unit of the interval between each update of the model.
 See intervalTime.
 Accepted values are: DAY, WEEK, and MONTH.